Zzzzhen1/Funky_Pendulum/README.md

 ## Getting Started

-Download the zip file by clicking the
+Download the zip file by clicking the **code** icon.
+Downloading the following Python modules before running the program.

 Necessary Python modules:
 1. numpy